Pat Henderson (hurler): Inter-county

-Wexford put an end to Kilkenny's hopes of retaining the title in 1968, however, the Noresiders bounced back the following year with Henderson collecting a fourth Leinster medal following a 3–9 to 0–16 defeat of Offaly.
-7 September 1969 saw Kilkenny face Cork in the All-Ireland decider.
-The Leesiders got into their stride following an early goal by Charlie McCarthy and led by six points coming up to half time when Kilkenny raised a green flag themselves.
+Wexford ended Kilkenny's hopes of retaining the title in 1968.
+However, Kilkenny won the provincial title the following year with Henderson collecting a fourth Leinster medal following a 3–9 to 0–16 defeat of Offaly in the final.
+On 7 September 1969, Kilkenny faced Cork in the All-Ireland decider.
+Cork got into their stride following an early goal by Charlie McCarthy and led by six points coming up to half time when Kilkenny scored a goal themselves.
 Kilkenny upped their performance after the interval and ran out winners on a 2–15 to 2–9 scoreline.
 The victory gave Henderson a second All-Ireland medal.

-After surrendering their provincial and All-Ireland crowns to Wexford the following year, Kilkenny began their complete dominance of the provincial championship in 1971.
+After surrendering their provincial and All-Ireland crowns to Wexford the following year, Kilkenny began their dominance of the provincial championship in 1971.
 Henderson was appointed captain for the year, however, he missed the Leinster final victory through injury.
 He was back on the team for 5 September 1971 when Kilkenny faced Tipperary in the All-Ireland final, the first to be broadcast in colour by Telefís Éireann and the only eighty-minute meeting between the two sides.
 Kilkenny's ever-dependable goalkeeper, Ollie Walsh, had a nightmare of a game in which he conceded five goals, one of which passed through his legs, while that year's Hurler of the Year, "Babs" Keating, played out the closing stages of the game in his bare feet.
 Eddie Keher set a new record by scoring 2–11, however, it wasn't enough as Tipperary emerged the victors on a score line of 5–17 to 5–14.

 In 1972 Henderson won a fifth Leinster medal following a thrilling draw and replay victory over Wexford.
 Once again, Cork provided the opposition in the All-Ireland final on 3 September 1972, a game which is often considered to be one of the classic games of the modern era.
 Halfway through the second-half Cork were on form and stretched their lead to eight points.
 Drastic action was required for Kilkenny and Eddie Keher was deployed closer to the Cork goal and finished the game with a tally of 2–9.
 Henderson collected his third All-Ireland medal following a remarkable 3–24 to 5–11 victory.

 Henderson added a sixth Leinster medal to his collection following a 4–22 to 3–15 defeat of Wexford.
 Kilkenny later faced Limerick in the All-Ireland final on 2 September 1973, however, their plans were hampered as a result of injuries and emigration.
 In spite of this, the game hung in the balance for the first-half, however, eight minutes after the restart Mossie Dowling got a vital goal for Limerick.
 Shortly after this Richie Bennis spearheaded a rampant Limerick attack which resulted in a 1–21 to 1–14 victory for Limerick.
 In spite of this defeat Henderson later collected his first All-Star.